-Bagging a spot at your local lido when the mercury rises is an all-night stake-out affair and who has time for that?
-Getting acquainted with the country's best wild swimming spots is therefore a must.
+The great outdoors have never been more appreciated in the UK and all over the world as during the COVID-19 crisis.
+The positive effects of immersing yourself in nature is well documented and as the mercury rises, you best get yourself well acquainted with the best wild swimming spots in the UK.
 Not only are they an unusual place to swim, you'll usually find they're a lot quieter than lidos and way more magical than a paddling pool in your back garden.

 Be sure to check if where you're planning on swimming has lifeguards, if you're not a seasoned outdoor swimmer, it's wise to start with places that are supervised in case you get into any trouble.
 Always go with friends, as you can keep an eye on each other and call for help if anything goes wrong.
 Before you make the plunge, check you have an easy exit from the water should anything go wrong.
 And when you're ready to swim, ease yourself into the water.
 It might be tempting to jump in to get the freezing cold feeling over and done with, but sudden immersion can cause cold shock and difficulty breathing.
 Once you're in, check you're breathing easily and stay close to the side until you become acclimatised to the temperature.